Two-Stage Super-Resolution Simulation Method of Three-Dimensional Street-Scale Atmospheric Flows for Real-Time Urban Micrometeorology Prediction: Introduction

-SR has mainly been applied to two-dimensional (2D) flow fields in urban areas \citep{Onishi+2019SOLA, Yasuda2022BAE, Yasuda+2023BAE, Wu+2021GRL, Teufel2023}, but SR for 3D fields has rarely been studied.
-One reason for this is that the shapes of buildings, which are obstacles to urban airflows, depend on the resolution.
-At an LR, narrow street canyons, namely, flows between buildings, cannot be represented (see the upper-left panel in Fig. \ref{fig:sr-simulation}).
-Thus, when enhancing the resolution of flow fields, it is necessary to reconstruct fine-scale flows in street canyons.
-In other words, SR becomes a composite task that includes flow-field reconstruction, which makes NN learning difficult.
-This difficulty can be avoided when the focus is on 2D fields \citep{Onishi+2019SOLA, Yasuda2022BAE, Yasuda+2023BAE, Wu+2021GRL, Teufel2023}, such as temperature or precipitation at the bottom surface (i.e., ground or building roofs).
-However, in practical applications, 3D distributions of air temperature or wind speed are often required.
+The SR in urban areas presents a city-specific challenge: the shapes of buildings, which act as obstacles to airflows, \redA{are resolution-dependent}.
+At an LR, narrow street canyons between buildings cannot be represented; consequently, the air temperature and wind velocity in these canyons cannot be resolved.
+In contrast, at an HR, such street-scale flow fields can be resolved (Fig. \ref{fig:schematic-hr-lr-difference}). \redA{In the present study, LR and HR are defined as spatial resolutions at which most streets cannot and can be represented, respectively.} Thus, when enhancing the resolution of flow fields, it is necessary to reconstruct physical quantities in streets.
+In other words, SR becomes a composite task that includes missing-region reconstruction, which makes the NN training difficult.

-Our previous study \citep{Yasuda+2023BAE} performed this composite-task SR for 3D flow fields around buildings using an NN that incorporates image-inpainting techniques.
-Here, image inpainting refers to the reconstruction of missing pixels; deep-learning-based methods have been studied in computer vision \citep{Elharrouss+2020NPL, Qin+2021Display}.
-Our previous study \citep{Yasuda+2023BAE} obtained the LR flow fields used as input by coarse-graining HR micrometeorological simulation results.
-Thus, the input data were sourced from the ground-truth HR data.
-Although an NN trained with such input can be employed for SR simulations, the inference accuracy becomes lower \citep{Wang+2021GMD, Wang+2020NIPS}.
-The reason is that during actual operation, LR simulation results are used as input, which are not based on HR data.
-Therefore, the feasibility of SR simulations in urban cities is currently unclear.
-Furthermore, most SR simulations target 2D data \citep{Onishi+2019SOLA, Yasuda2022BAE, Wu+2021GRL, Teufel2023, Rodrigues+2018IEEE, Wang+2021GMD, Sekiyama+2023AIES, Oyama+2023SR, McGibbon+2024GRL, Wang+2020NIPS}, such as climate-scale precipitation distributions, and there are few applications to 3D turbulent flows, even for other fluid phenomena.
+\cite{Yasuda+2023BAE} performed this composite-task SR for urban temperatures and winds using an NN that incorporates image-inpainting techniques.
+Here, image inpainting refers to the reconstruction of missing pixels, and deep learning-based methods have been studied in computer vision \citep{Elharrouss+2020NPL, Qin+2021Display}.
+In \cite{Yasuda+2023BAE}, the LR input for SR was generated by downsampling HR micrometeorological simulation results.
+Although this setup is typical in SR studies \citep{Fukami+2023TCFD}, it differs from the SR-simulation setup, where LR data are obtained from separate LR simulations.
+The accuracy of SR simulations \redA{significantly} decreases if NNs are trained using LR data obtained by downsampling HR simulation results \citep{Wang+2020NIPS, Wang+2021GMD}.
+This degradation \redA{occurs because the LR input in the test phase is not derived from HR results but} is generated from separate LR simulations. \redA{Given these differences in experimental settings from \cite{Yasuda+2023BAE}, the feasibility of SR simulations in urban areas remains unclear.}